Parenting

 1. Feel It

-Children can only learn and recognize that negative emotions do eventually pass if they are allowed to feel them.
+Children can only learn and recognize that negative emotions eventually pass if they are allowed to feel them.
 'Fixing' their upset emotions with a sugary snack only teaches them to bottle their emotions.

 The best way you can help your child show up to their emotions is to show up with them.
 Create a space where they are allowed to show sadness, anger, or frustration.